qBioTurin/epimod/_pages/sir.md

                              const vector<string> & NameTrans,
                              const struct InfTr* Trans,
                              const int T,
-                             const double& time)
+                             const double& time,
+                             double Infection_rate)
     {

         // Definition of the function exploited to calculate the rate,
-        // in this case for semplicity we define it throught the Mass Action  law
+        // in this case for simplicity we define it through the Mass Action  law

         double intensity = 1.0;